 Update: See the Biddle Mausoleum from March of 2015.

-I know many people, myself included, have been guilty of saying Bellefontaine Cemetery is better than Calvary because there are more cool mausolea in the former.
-But Calvary still represents with a couple of interesting mausolea I discovered last week while I searched for Dred Scott’s grave in vain.
+North of Bellefontaine Cemetery is Calvary Cemtery.
+Calvary has a couple of interesting mausolea I discovered last week while I searched for Dred Scott’s grave in vain.
 The Biddle Mausoleum, which I garnered from its text panel on the front entry, was originally downtown but was moved with other graves after the infamous cholera epidemic.
 I don’t know if that is correct or not, but the two spouses interred here: Thomas Biddle, and Anne Mullanphy Biddle, represent the wedding of two prominent early St. Louis families.

 The Mullanphy family has left a built legacy throughout the city, in buildings that reached out to immigrants: the Mullanphy Tenement, and the Mullanphy Emigrant Home.
 The mausoleum is in desperate need of restoration funds.